jakubl7545/winWizard/readme.md

 This add-on allows you to perform some operations on the focused window or the process associated with it.

 ## Keyboard commands:
+All these commands can be remapped from the Input gestures dialog in the Win Wizard category.
 ### Hiding and showing hidden windows:
 * NVDA+Windows+numbers from 1 to 0 - hides  currently focused window in the slot corresponding to the pressed number
 * NVDA+Windows+left arrow - moves to the previous stack of hidden windows.